How to Ask for Reviews and Get 5-Star Feedback Every Time (With Anecdotes)

 Send Multiple Gentle Reminders

 If a client doesn’t respond to your initial request, send a polite follow-up.
 Space these reminders a few days or weeks apart to avoid overwhelming them.
 Many reviews come in after a third or fourth follow-up, which is why reputation management services include customizable sequences.
 These tools ensure you maximize responses and build a strong online reputation.
-Reputigo's review campaigns work the same way.
+Reputigo's automated review campaigns work the same way.
 Four follow ups, one immediate text message and three emails.

 Reminders capture reviews from busy customers, while campaigns reduce missed opportunities by encouraging more reviews to be written and shared.